-The base for Flyinn, Geordie Hill Station, is located in the South Island of New Zealand.
-Because we are centrally situated, our location is a key for your enjoyment of some of the best scenic backcountry and mountain flying available anywhere in the world.
+The base for Flyinn™, Geordie Hill Station, is located in the South Island of New Zealand.
+Because we are centrally situated, our location is key to your enjoyment of some of the best scenic backcountry and mountain flying available anywhere in the world.

-If you are spending a substantially longer time in New Zealand than just your Flyinn Tour, then we would suggest that you stay with Flyinn first and plan your further travel in New Zealand for later in your stay.
+If you are spending a substantially longer time in New Zealand than just your Flyinn™ adventure, then we would suggest that you stay with Flyinn first and plan your further travel in New Zealand for later in your stay.
 This allows you to plan and adjust the remainder of your time in New Zealand based on what you see and learn while here with Flyinn.

-Upon completion of your Flyinn Tour, Guests usually depart from Flyinn via Queenstown.
+Upon completion of your Flyinn™ Tour, guests usually depart from Flyinn via Queenstown.
 If you have any special requests or queries regarding your departure, please email and discuss these with us.
-In general we suggest making use of our commercial domestic flights to move about rather than trying to drive long distances, as New Zealand highways are not especially fast and can be small and windy in many regions.
+In general, we suggest making use of our commercial, domestic flights to move about rather than trying to drive long distances, as New Zealand highways are not especially fast and can be small and windy in many regions.

 Days are comfortably active and guests will find that a reasonable level of fitness will ensure they enjoy all activities to the fullest.